 My Top Seven Killer Tips for Jobseekers

 Here’s the thing with social media.
-Everyone keeps telling you that you must be on social media to develop your brand, but what nobody is telling you when you are a newbie is how much work it takes to develop a personal brand on social media.
-I’m not talking about being featured on posts that your employer (and their big marketing team and budget) developed to attract more clients.
+Everyone keeps telling you that you must be on social media to develop your brand, but nobody tells you, when you are a newbie, how much work it takes to create a personal brand on social media.
+I’m not talking about being featured on posts your employer (and their big marketing team and budget) developed to attract more clients.
 I’m talking about you and me as human beings.
-We thought about your struggle and came up with the Social Media Newbie Series for Global Nomads to help you understand LinkedIn, Instagram, Facebook, Twitter, and YouTube, but we got stuck in the detail ourselves and I realized from the questions you are asking that you might still wonder:

 What for?

-Is it worth my time and money?
+Is a digital presence worth my time and money?

-Remember that in Germany, Switzerland, and other “Coconut” cultures we tend to be very task-focused and have to invest in building relationships.
+Remember that in Germany, Switzerland, and other “Coconut” cultures, we tend to be very task-focused and have to invest in building relationships.
 (Yes, it takes us a lot of energy to get out of that Coconut-Face.)

 Don’t you think it’s worth it?